vatsalagrawal6991/Frog-Jumping-Like-Problem/README.md

-# MAde By Vatsal Agrawal
+# Made By Vatsal Agrawal
 # Frog-Jumping-Like-Problem
 A general Recursion Problem in haskell